Question:

 Step 9: “Made direct amends to such people wherever possible, except when to do so would injure them or others.”

 Responsibility is about taking actionable steps to rectify past wrongs.
-It demonstrates a commitment to making amends and rebuilding trust.
+It demonstrates a commitment to making amends and rebuilding trust, and shows a dedication to living in alignment with your personal values.

 Example: Call someone you’ve wronged and offer a sincere apology.
-Take ownership of your past behavior without expecting anything in return.
+Take ownership of your past behavior without expecting anything in return, reflecting your personal values through your actions.

 Discipline